-An inspection pit is not a mandatory facility, but where a Mobile Inspection Service uses inspection pits for Safe Loading Pass inspections, they must have been assessed by the Mobile Inspection Service.
-They must be assessed every two years to ensure they allow an Inspection Technician to access all underside areas of the tanker without causing danger.
+An inspection pit is not a mandatory facility, but where an Inspection Location has inspection pits that are used for Safe Loading Pass inspections, they must allow an Inspection Technician to access all underside areas of the tanker without causing danger.
 The pit must be approximately 1 metre wide, equipped with fixed ladders, rungs or stairs at each end, provided with adequate lighting and unobstructed, clean and in good condition.
-Assessments must be documented, dated, signed and retained in a dedicated location file which must be available for inspection during the assessment and at any time upon request.
-Records must contain a checklist of the inspection pit assessment criteria, a photograph of the pit(s) and are to be retained for 24 months or until the next assessment, whichever is the longer.
-Mobile Inspection Service providers must ensure assessors are competent to carry out assessments in line with assessment guidance contained in the appendix to this document.
+Any inspection pits in the SLPS inspection workshop area that are not to be used for SLPS inspections must be covered or signed accordingly.